dewidyabagus/go-bindenv/README.md

-# go-bindenv
+# Go Bind Env
-Bind environment variables into a struct
+Bind environment variables into a struct.